GoogleChrome/web.dev/src/site/content/en/blog/building-a-settings-component/index.md

 I call this layout "just for gap" because it only uses grid to add gaps between blocks.

-`5` layouts use this strategy, here's all of them displayed:
+Five layouts use this strategy, here's all of them displayed:

 {% Img
   src="image/vS06HQ1YTsbMKSFTIPl2iogUQP73/zYWSVLzdtrh1K8p8yUuA.png",